Troy Stolz: Political career

-Stolz ran as an independent candidate in Kogarah at the 2023 New South Wales state election, campaigning on a platform of cashless gaming reform.
+Stolz ran as an independent candidate in Kogarah against at the 2023 New South Wales state election, campaigning on a platform of cashless gaming reform.
 His candidacy directly opposed Labor leader, Chris Minns, running for the same seat.
-Stolz called on the Labor leader to join in on the Liberal's plan to transition New South Wales to cashless pokies by 2028.
+Stolz called on the Labor leader to join in on the Liberal Party's plan to transition New South Wales to cashless pokies by 2028.
 Minns expressed reticence due to potential risks of exacerbating money loss during gambling.
-Stolz placed 4th, garnering 2,186 votes, or 4.3% of the votes.
+Stolz placed fourth, garnering 2,186 votes, or 4.3% of the votes.

 In the 2024 New South Wales local government elections, Stolz ran as a councillor for the Upper Hunter Shire.
 He was elected in fourth place, garnering a total of 893 votes, or 10.9%.

+In January 2026, Stolz joined One Nation, but subsequently left the party after only four days.

 Other advocacy

 In November 2023, Stolz joined other whistleblowers in an open letter condemning the prosecution of Australian Army whistleblower David McBride.

 Personal life

-Stolz is currently battling stage 4 bone cancer.
+Stolz is battling stage four bone cancer as of 7 February 2023.